Nodeclipse/GradleEditor/README.md

 ## Intro

-Gradleware works for Gradle tools in Eclipse within Eclipse Buildship project.
+Gradleware works on Gradle tools for Eclipse IDE within Eclipse Buildship project.
 And of course have plans for full pledged Editor
 (see [story](https://github.com/eclipse/buildship/blob/master/docs/stories/Editor.md))
 but it is not in nearest future (please let use know via raised issue #2 when you see it on Roadmap)

-The goal is to give Editor that would work within any Eclipse project, with or without Pivotal Gradle IDE or Eclipse Buildship integrations.
+The goal of this project is to give Editor that would work within any Eclipse project, with or without Pivotal Gradle IDE or Eclipse Buildship integrations.
-This Editor will take no Gradle APIs or Groovy dependency and stay as light as possible.
+Initial idea is that this Editor will take no Gradle APIs or Groovy dependency and stay as light as possible, but other ideas are welcomed, just open an issue or PR.

 ## Screenshots